Smash and grab, wrong-way motorway escape thwarted by police

-A vehicle linked to a smash and grab north of Auckland was later caught by police trying to drive on to the wrong side of the motorway.
+A vehicle linked to a smash and grab north of Auckland was later stopped by police while trying to drive onto the wrong side of the motorway.

 It is understood police were called to a burglary at the Noel Leeming store in Silverdale overnight.